cldf/cookbook/recipes/cldf_lingpy/README.md

 >>> wl = from_cldf('cldf/Wordlist-metadata.json')
 ```

-This makes it also possible to compare quickly from CLDF to Nexus and a couple of other formats:
+This makes it also possible to convert quickly from CLDF to Nexus and a couple of other formats:

 ```
 >>> from lingpy.convert.strings import write_nexus